subhs39/Rajasthan4.0/README.md

 Hi! we are Team *NRG* from  **Rajasthan Hackathon 4.0**.
 We are here to revolutionalize the way people ( Native as well as non-native ) people order food from Restraunt, without any Hassle or translator with the help of Technologies like AR, OpenCV, Python3, and some JS libs.

+Tourism is the sector which would be hugely benefitted from this product.

 This Product can bring any dead screen come to Life !

 # Devices used